2009

 ● 12-25-2009: Yesterday (12-24-2009), the ecstasy of the previous day continued in the morning.
 But it slowly waned.
 Then, by the late afternoon, the anxiety, panic, and desperation of the evening of 12-22-2009 returned in full force.
 Getting that job is by no means guaranteed.
 In truth, I may not get the job.
 I can’t count on it.

-● 12-30-2009: Well, I didn’t get the job (see the 12-23-2009 entry, above).
+● 12-30-2009: Well, I didn’t get the job (see the first 12-23-2009 entry, above).
 But I’m glad; based on the interview, I think I would have hated it, and it was a grueling, high-volume, high-pressure work schedule that I believe I couldn’t long sustain.
 As badly as I need the money, I’m glad the decision was made for me.
 I am, frankly, relieved.